Banbeucmas/Banbeucmas-Rice/31 - 7 - 2018/README.md

 # Information
 This is my Ricing on 31 - 7 - 2018, first time getting used to i3.
 All suggestion for improving my rice is welcome

+** Additional Information **
+* The blur effect is achieved by using a fork of compton provided by Tryone144: https://github.com/tryone144/compton

 I will post my rice screenshot here but here is an imgur link just in case: https://imgur.com/a/9Lk3DOT

 # Screenshot